ICI3D/MMED/projects/index.md

   </ul>
 ---

 > Note: Jonathan, Zinhle, and Tendai will be "floating" faculty members, who are available to help all groups, as needed.
 Zinhle will also be the point person for Biomaths students.
+Jonathan, Zinhle, and Juliet will help with git and GitHub troubleshooting.

 - [Estimating probabilities of entering cervical cancer screening](./cancerScreening)
     - **Faculty:**  Cari